GymLeaderMatt/Solo-Run-Overlay/README.md

 https://discord.com/channels/1019387038820216882/1530767978092560474

+# Disclaimer:
+- All of my mods were designed with a PC, 1080p, and the voxel rendering mod in mind.
+If you are using something different, things might get wonky.
+- Keep in mind I made these mods just for fun.
+I probably won't be very active fixing bugs unless they affect my gameplay.

 # Solo Run Overlay

 - This adds an overlay similar to the videos I used but converted to the gen 1 recomp.
 This is designed for solo run play in mind and designed for my own personal use.